Cwantic/Documentation/Design/Modification.md

 ## 8. Move nodes

-MetaPiping lets you move nodes.
+MetaPiping lets you move nodes by translation, rotation and mirror.

 Select the nodes one by one (with CTRL) or by a selection rectangle :

 ![Image](../Images/Modification11.jpg)

+### 8.1 Translation

 Set the offset to apply to the nodes :